-The NFL today announced the head coaches for the 2018 EAST-WEST SHRINE GAME – JONATHAN HAYES of the Cincinnati Bengals and BOBBY JOHNSON of the Oakland Raiders.
+The NFL today announced the head coaches for the 2019 EAST-WEST SHRINE GAME – SAM MILLS III of the Carolina Panthers and ADAM ZIMMER of the Minnesota Vikings.

-"Our partnership with the NFL has once again given us two excellent head coaches," said HAROLD RICHARDSON, executive director of the East-West Shrine Game.
-"Jonathan Hayes and Bobby Johnson are both outstanding coaches and certainly up-and-coming NFL head coaching prospects.
-It is not only a great opportunity for them, but it is also a great learning experience for our players as they prepare for their NFL careers."
+"We have a terrific partnership with the NFL that has once again yielded two outstanding head coaches," said HAROLD RICHARDSON, executive director of the East-West Shrine Game.
+"Sam Mills III and Adam Zimmer are excellent teachers who will enjoy this opportunity and no doubt be tremendous examples for our players as they prepare to launch their NFL careers."

 At the conclusion of the NFL regular season, teams nominated deserving assistant coaches who were reviewed by a panel that includes NFL Football Operations staff, East-West Shrine Game leadership and two members of the NFL's General Managers Advisory Committee.
 Once the head coaches are selected, each head coach then fills his 12-person staff from among other NFL assistant coaches nominated by the clubs, a key job requirement for head coaches at every level of the sport.

 Coaches nominated by NFL clubs must be active assistant coaches who display extraordinary teaching and communications skills, and are recognized for their integrity and commitment to excellence in the coaching profession.
 The coaches must be accomplished at developing and preparing players to compete in the NFL.